 ii.
 Determine the value of D, which represents the last policy duration that has a substantial volume of claims, using the chosen data source(s) as specified in Section 9.C.2.b.
 D is defined as the last policy duration at which there are 50 or more claims (not the first policy duration in which there are fewer than 50 claims), not counting riders.
 This may be determined at either the mortality segment level or at a more aggregate level if the mortality for the individual mortality segments was determined using an aggregate level of mortality experience pursuant to Section 9.C.2.d.

+Guidance Note: The same level of aggregation is used in Section 9.C.2.d for determining company experience mortality rates, Section 9.C.5.b for determining credibility, and Section 9.C.7.b.ii for determining the value of D. Thus, when determining the value of D, all claims being aggregated will have used the same credibility method in Section 9.C.5.